peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### GetSignedBitLength
     @Deprecated public int GetSignedBitLength() Deprecated.
-<div class='deprecationComment'>This method may overflow.
-Use GetSignedBitLengthAsEInteger instead.</div>
+This method may overflow.
+Use GetSignedBitLengthAsEInteger instead.

 **Returns:**